M23CSA017/hsi-don-pipeline/README.md

 # HSI DON Pipeline

-A production-ready machine learning pipeline for predicting DON (Deoxynivalenol) concentrations in corn using Hyperspectral Imaging (HSI) data.
+A  machine learning pipeline for predicting DON (Deoxynivalenol) concentrations in corn using Hyperspectral Imaging (HSI) data.
 This pipeline is modular, interpretable, and deployable using FastAPI.

 ---